-- 7. Plaintiff ARTURO GONZALEZ is an individual residing in the State of California, County of Los Angeles. - 8.
-Defendant HUNT ENTERPRISES, INC., at all times herein mentioned, was and is, upon information and belief, a California corporation and, at all times herein mentioned, an employer whose employees are engaged throughout the State of California, including the County of Los Angeles. - 9.
-At all relevant times, Defendant HUNT ENTERPRISES, INC. was the "employer" of Plaintiff within the meaning of all applicable California laws and statutes. - 10.
-At all times herein relevant, Defendants HUNT ENTERPRISES, INC., and DOES 1 through 100, and each of them, were the agents, partners, joint venturers, joint employers, representatives, servants, employees, successors-in-interest, co-conspirators and/or assigns, each of the other, and at all times relevant hereto were acting within the course and scope of their authority as such agents, partners, joint venturers, joint employers, representatives, servants, employees, successors, co-conspirators and/or assigns, and all acts or omissions alleged herein were duly committed with the ratification, knowledge, permission, encouragement, authorization and/or consent of each defendant designated as a DOE herein. - 11.
-The true names and capacities, whether corporate, associate, individual or otherwise, of defendants DOES 1 through 100, inclusive, are unknown to Plaintiff who sue said defendants by such fictitious names.
+- 7. Plaintiff ERIC ZARAGOZA is an individual residing in the State of California, County of Ventura. - 8.
+Defendant THE ARC OF VENTURA COUNTY, INC., at all times herein mentioned, was and is, upon information and belief, a California corporation and, at all times herein mentioned, an employer whose employees are engaged throughout the State of California, including the County of Fresno. - 9.
+At all relevant times, Defendant THE ARC OF VENTURA COUNTY, INC. was the "employer" of Plaintiff within the meaning of all applicable California laws and statutes. - 10.
+At all times herein relevant, Defendants THE ARC OF VENTURA COUNTY, INC., and DOES 1 through 100, and each of them, were the agents, partners, joint venturers. joint employers, representatives, servants, employees, successors-in-interest, co-conspirators and/or assigns, each of the other, and at all times relevant hereto were acting within the course and scope of their authority as such agents, partners, joint venturers, joint employers, representatives, servants, employees, successors, co-conspirators and/or assigns, and all acts or omissions alleged herein were duly committed with the ratification, knowledge, permission, encouragement, authorization and/or consent of each defendant designated herein. - The true names and capacities, whether corporate, associate, individual or 11. otherwise, of defendants DOES 1 through 100, inclusive, are unknown to Plaintiff who sue said defendants by such fictitious names.
 Plaintiff is informed and believes, and based on that information and belief alleges, that each of the defendants designated as a DOE is legally responsible for the events and happenings referred to in this Complaint, and unlawfully caused the injuries and damages to Plaintiff, the other class members, and the Aggrieved Employees as alleged in this Complaint.
 Plaintiff will seek leave of court to amend this Complaint to show the true names and capacities when the same have been ascertained.

-- 12. Defendant HUNT ENTERPRISES, INC. and DOES 1 through 100 will hereinafter collectively be referred to as "Defendants." - 13.
+- 12. Defendant THE ARC OF VENTURA COUNTY, INC. and DOES 1 through 100 will hereinafter collectively be referred to as "Defendants." - 13.
 Plaintiff further alleges that Defendants directly or indirectly controlled or affected the working conditions, wages, working hours, and conditions of employment of Plaintiff, the other class members, and the Aggrieved Employees so as to make each of said Defendants employers liable under the statutory provisions set forth herein.